ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 title: Teaching
 ---

+## To students interested in SDS 385 (Fall 2016)

+I have received a very large number of e-mails from students interested in SDS 385 (Statistical Models for Big Data) for Fall 2016.
+I cannot feasibly respond to every one individually.
+I am sorry for this, but here is what I would say if I could:
+* the course is designed for students in four programs: biology, statistics, computer science, and biomedical engineering.
+If you are not in one of these four programs, I will not give permission for you to be added to the course at this time (spring or summer 2016).
+* the course focuses on methods appropriate for biology and biomedical applications, with a few other applications in the hard sciences.
+If you are interested in taking the course because you want to learn a software stack for big-data applications in industry, you will possibly end up disappointed.
+* the course will nonetheless still teach methods appropriate for big-data applications in a wider range of fields.
+There just won't be our focus.
+* students in other programs are welcome to enroll... eventually.
+But you have to wait until the fall add/drop period so that students in the four core programs served by the course receive priority.

 ## Current Courses (Spring 2016)
 * [STA 371H: Statistics and Modeling Honors](/STA371H_Spring2016/)
 * [SDS 325H: Honors Statistics](/SDS325H_Spring2016/)